linvsky/Enterpark/ReadMe.txt

-User Guide of Enterpark (Enter Interpark)
+﻿User Guide of Enterpark (Enter Interpark)

 1. Install Python3
      You can download Python3 from https://www.python.org/downloads/release/python-381/